juxor/afaq/markdown/secI7.md

 voluntary association in all its aspects . . . ever changing, ever modified"_.
 [**Anarchism**, p.
 123]

-For anarchists real liberty requires social equality.
-For _"[i]f individuals are to exercise the maximum amount of control over their own lives and environment then authority structures in these areas most be so organised that they can participate in decision making."_ [Pateman, **Op.
+For anarchists real liberty requires social equality: _"If individuals are to exercise the maximum amount of control over their own lives and environment then authority structures in these areas most be so organised that they can participate in decision making."_ [Pateman, **Op.
 Cit.**, p.
 43] Hence individuality will be protected, encouraged and developed in an anarchist society far more than in a class ridden, hierarchical society like capitalism.
 As Kropotkin argued:

 > _"[Libertarian] Communism is the best basis for individual development and freedom; not that individualism which drives men to the war of each against